 Reemerging as an Aman property

-The refurbishment, which marks the full integration of Rosa Alpina into the Aman portfolio, will honor the Pizzinini family’s legacy while enhancing the hotel’s sense of place through natural materials, tactile surfaces, and a focus on spatial serenity.
-Local timber, blackened metal, and Dolomite stone frame the interiors, including a new double-height lobby anchored by a bespoke bar that nods to the hotel’s original piano bar.
+The refurbishment, which marks the full integration of Rosa Alpina into the Aman portfolio, honors the Pizzinini family’s legacy while enhancing the hotel’s sense of place through natural materials, tactile surfaces, and a focus on spatial serenity.
+Local timber, blackened metal, and Dolomite stone frame the interiors, including a new double-height lobby anchored by a bespoke bar that nods to the property’s original piano bar.

 Dining and amenities at Aman Rosa Alpina

-Dining takes centerstage with a suite of new culinary offerings: an Italian grill, an all-day lounge for tea and cocktails, a dedicated breakfast room with live cooking stations, a cigar lounge with aged spirits, and a private wine library for intimate tastings.
-A Japanese restaurant is slated to debut during the winter season as well.
+Dining takes centerstage with a suite of new culinary offerings: the Grill boasts an open-air terrace; Il Salotto, an all-day lounge for tea and cocktails; Heritage Room for daily breakfast; Cigar Lounge with aged spirits; and Di Vino Room, a private wine library for intimate tastings.
+A Japanese hot pot restaurant, Akari, is slated to debut during the winter season as well.

-Additional facilities to be unveiled include a new Aman Spa—with three swimming pools (two indoor, one outdoor), a Jacuzzi, and treatments inspired by the Dolomites’ natural restorative properties—along with game rooms, three private cinemas, and a Ski Lounge equipped with heated boot racks and curated rentals.
+Additional facilities include a 18,000-square-foot Aman Spa—with three swimming pools (two indoor, one outdoor), a Jacuzzi, and treatments inspired by the Dolomites’ natural restorative properties—along with game rooms, three private cinemas, and a Ski Lounge equipped with heated boot racks and curated rentals.

 More from HD: